firefox-devtools/debugger/docs/local-development.md

 ### Configs

-The Debugger uses configs for settings like `theme`, `hotReloading`, and feature flags.
+The Debugger uses configs for settings like `theme`, `hotReloading`

 The default development configs are in [development-json].
 It's easy to change a setting in the Launchpad's settings tab or by updating your `configs/local.json` file.